 M.S v.
 A.S.
-2022 WL 950809 ((1) good cause for inclusion of children as protected parties where the oldest son testified that father enlisted him to stalk mother and surreptitiously gather information on her and father would choke, slap and push the children and mother testified father grabbed child's neck (2) potential jeopardy to the children may be sufficient to include the children at parties but is not a necessary predicate factor; totality of circumstances applies)
+(2022) 76 Cal.App.5th 1139 ((1) good cause for inclusion of children as protected parties where the oldest son testified that father enlisted him to stalk mother and surreptitiously gather information on her and father would choke, slap and push the children, and mother testified father grabbed child's neck; (2) potential jeopardy to the children may be sufficient to include the children as protected parties but is not a necessary predicate factor; totality of circumstances applies.)

-In re Marriage of Dorit and Reichental (2021) 73 Cal.App.5th 396 (good cause to include petitioner's girlfriend as protected party where they lived together and respondent's conduct included chasing girlfriend and falsely accusing girlfriend and petitioner as jointly disabling respondent's surveillance system)
+In re Marriage of Dorit and Reichental (2021) 73 Cal.App.5th 396 (good cause to include petitioner's girlfriend as protected party where they lived together and respondent's conduct included chasing girlfriend and falsely accusing girlfriend and petitioner of jointly disabling respondent's surveillance system.)

 J.H. v.
-G.H.
-(2021) 63 Cal.App.5th 633 (no error for the trial court not to include the children as protected parties; proper standard is: children may be protected parties if supported by a finding of good cause under the totality of the circumstances)
+G.H (2021) 63 Cal.App.5th 633 (no error for the trial court not to include the children as protected parties; children may be protected parties if supported by a finding of good cause under the totality of the circumstances.)